Motion Transfer Tools

 File -> Import -> Motion Capture

-Note: You probably have to set the Scale factor to match the imported Armature and the Avastar armature.
-Otherwise you can easily end up in a situation like in the image aside.
+Note: You can set – but you do not strictly have to set – the Scale factor to match the imported Armature and the Avastar armature.
+However if you do not fix the scaling during import then you can easily end up in a situation like in the image above.

 Even if the BVH Scaling matches roughly to the Avastar size, in most cases the match is not perfect.
-Because of this we have added the Match Scales function.
+Because of this we have added the Match Scales function at the bottom of the Motion Transfer Panel (see image)

-This function rescales the imported Animation rig to match the Avastar rig’s Skeleton. but note, we only rescale along the Z-Axis.
-X and Y always get the same scale than
+This Match Scales function rescales the imported Animation rig to match the Avastar rig’s Skeleton. but note, we get the scaling value only from the Z-Axis and apply that value to the X- and Y- axes as well.

-When it is collapsed, then the Bone map is hidden inside the Guess mapping button.
+By default the Bone map is collapsed and hidden inside the Guess mapping button.
 You can expand the Map by clicking on the small + Icon left to that button.

 A list of Bones shows up.
 The left column (Target) is a read only list of Bones in the target Rig (Avastar in our case).
 While the right Column is a list of bone names which appear in the just imported Rig.
 Initially the Map is empty and you have to fill it manually.